centreon/centreon-archived/doc/en/release_notes/centreon-19.04/centreon-19.04.5.rst

 Bug fixes
 ---------

+* LDAP users using DN with special chars cannot login
+* LDAP connection issue
+* Log pagination does not work
 * Unable to add downtime to service group
 * The option to hide auto login has no effect
 * Macro passwords are not hidden